 In April, we worked with a group of older dancers from, in collaboration with Historic Royal Palaces to create Court Whispering; a site specific piece inspired by their interpretation of the life of the Georgians, created for an exclusive performance event in the magnificent surroundings Banqueting House, Whitehall.

-This new choreography is based on the court interactions and communication of the Georgian era, and will energise the building with music, dance and echoes of an earlier time when it played host to court masques and entertainments.
+This new choreography was based on the court interactions and communication of the Georgian era, and energised the building with music, dance and echoes of an earlier time when it played host to court masques and entertainments.
 Choreographed by Chris Tudor, with original music by Chris Swithinbank, the piece explores the nature or aristocratic customs, the symbolic language of fans and the juxtaposition of humour and pageantry seen in traditional court dances.

-Court Whispering is inspired by The Glorious Georgians exhibition opening at Historic Royal Palaces in April 2014.
+Court Whispering is inspired by The Glorious Georges exhibition at Historic Royal Palaces from April 2014.
 Visitfor more information.